Derived categories of Quot schemes of locally free quotients: Relative Fourier--Mukai transforms

-\begin{remark} The composability condition always holds if $S$ is a field.
-This condition showed up naturally in our study of relative HPD in \cite{JLX17}, and it worths noting that this condition is not automatically satisfied over a general base $S$. \end{remark}
+By definition, the convolutions of $\Omega$ and $\Omega'$ are not unique.
+However, different choices of convolutions give rise to isomorphic Fourier--Mukai functors (Lemma \ref{lem:conv:FM}).
+There is always a trivial convolution given by letting $\Omega'' = \Omega \circ \Omega'$, $h = \id$ and $\beta = \id$.
+In practice, there are usually more ``economic" choices of involutions than the trivial ones (see Example \ref{eg:conv:can}). \begin{remark} In the case where $K = X \times_S Y$ and $K' = Y \times_S Z$, the composability condition is always satisfied holds if $S = \Spec \kk$, where $\kk$ is a field.
+The composability condition naturally showed up in our study of relative HPD in \cite{JLX17}, and it worths noting that this condition is not automatically satisfied over a general base $S$. \end{remark}